stjepangolemac/neat-rs/README.md

 Here is how to train a cart pole balancing neural network, available in the `examples/` dir.

+The `system` only has 3 parameters:

+- Number of input neurons
+- Number of output neurons
+- The fitness function that returns a `f64`

 ```rust
 let mut system = NEAT::new(4, 1, |network| {
     let num_simulations = 10;